brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

-# ABILIFY SMART DEVICES TECH SUPPORT MARKET PLACE
+# ABILIFY SMART DEVICES TECH SUPPORT MARKETPLACE

 The Abilify MarketPlace is a Service Oriented Architecture use case implementation of Tech Support service providers